Vučedol Culture Museum

+The Vučedol Dove is the most famous prehistoric ceramic vessel found at the Vučedol site near Vukovar, and it is currently housed in the Archaeological Museum in Zagreb.

 Vučedol Culture Museum (Muzej vučedolske kulture) is a museum of prehistoric culture in at Vučedol, near the city of Vukovar, Croatia.

 History

 The museum was formally established on the 30 June 2015 by a Croatian Government Decree and was first opened in 2015.

 In 2017, Vučedol Culture Museum was the most visited museum in Slavonia region, and the 7th most visited museum in Croatia.